ibm-cloud-architecture/refarch-asset-analytics/docs/cassandra/readme.md

 * Node discovery: when a new cassandra node is added (which means when deployed on k8s, a new pod instance added by increasing the replica), it needs to find the cluster, so here it is set the svc
 * assist on gossip convergence: by having all of the nodes in the cluster gossip regularly with the same set of seeds.
 It ensures changes are propagated regularly.

+Here it needs to reference the headless service we defined for Cassandra deployment.

 ```
 $ kubectl apply -f deployment/cassandra/cassandra-statefulset.yaml  -n greencompute